Shamus Ogilvy, aka The Honey Guru and our founder

 As it turned out, the UK was ready, and the public began buying his premium honeys.
 Shamus now takes the credit for transforming the honey world and people now regularly pay for high quality, rare honeys.

 Shamus’s mind then returned to the wonderfully sweet, nutritious and beneficial Australian honeys.
-Wanting to concentrate on these alone, Shamus left his company and started another one - and so, Necta & Hive was born, purveyors of high quality, active healing Jarrah and Red Gum Western Australian honeys.
+Wanting to concentrate on these alone, Shamus left his company and started another one - and so, Necta & Hive was born, purveyors of high quality, active healing Jarrah and Marri Western Australian honeys.

 Having come across Jarrah honey previously, he knew it wasn’t being given the right attention and so set about bringing it to the keen UK market.
 He knew it’s potential and that it could become the new Manuka.